The Importance of Fiber

 - Soluble fiber; is fiber that is fermented in the colon and helps with the production of good bacteria in the bowel.
 Good sources of soluble fiber include oat bran, nuts, dried beans, dried peas, many fresh fruits and vegetables, flax seeds and psyllium husk.

 - Insoluble fiber; moves bulk through the intestines, promotes a balanced pH in the intestines and promotes regular bowel movements.
-Sources of insoluble fiber include dark, leafy green vegetables and green beans, fruit and root vegetable skins, whole wheat products and many seed and nuts.
+Sources of insoluble fiber include dark, leafy green vegetables and green beans, fruit and root vegetable skins, whole wheat products and many seeds and nuts.

 People who have diabetes, or are at risk of diabetes, should eat foods that are high in soluble fiber because it can help regulate blood sugar levels.
 Soluble fiber has also been found to help people who suffer from irritable bowel syndrome (IBS) and can reduce the risk for colorectal cancer.